ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 involve choosing between multiple local interfaces that are connected to different access networks.

-In case of conflicts between protocol and path selection properties, path selection properties take precedence.
-For example, if an application indicates a preference for a specific path, but also a preference for a protocol not available on this path, the transport system will try the path first, so the protocol selection property might not have an effect.

 To reflect the needs of an individual Connection, they can be specified with five different preference levels: